 - The Wall College of Business is AACSB-accredited, an achievement held by less than 5 percent of business schools.

 - CCU’s new Coastal Excellence and Leadership (CEaL) program takes an innovative and pioneering approach to the admissions process and proven to position incoming freshmen for success.

-- One of 12 organizations in the Carolinas working together to accelerate the development of offshore wind energy in the Southeast.
+- CCU is one of 12 organizations in the Carolinas working together to accelerate the development of offshore wind energy in the Southeast.

 - Fall 2017: 10,663 students (in last decade, enrollment has grown 35.5 percent).